postmanlabs/openapi-to-postman/TESTGENERATION.md

 Content check options:

-- **checkRequestBody (Array)** : Array of key/value pairs of properties & values in the Postman Request Body.
+- **checkResponseBody (Array)** : Array of key/value pairs of properties & values in the Postman Response Body.
-  - **key (string)** : The key that will be targeted in the request body to check if it exists.
+  - **key (string)** : The key that will be targeted in the response body to check if it exists.
-  - **value (string)** : The value that will be used to check if the value in the request body matches.
+  - **value (string)** : The value that will be used to check if the value in the response body matches.

 OpenAPI to Postman Testsuite Configuration: